v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- **organization.** This tab enables you to add company-specific information such as Title or Department for the user.

-	- **mailbox features.** This tab enables the admin to assign specific policies to the user.
-These policies range from the sharing policy to the address book policy.
-This option also covers device usage and connectivity.

-	- **member of.** This tab displays the Distribution groups that include this user.

-9. Select **mailbox delegation.** This enables the admin to assign a user to this mailbox’s Send As, Send on Behalf permissions, or Read and manage.
+9. Select the **Mailbox** tab again, then select **Manage mailbox delegation.** This enables the admin to assign a user to this mailbox’s Send As, Send on Behalf permissions, or Read and manage.
 This option is commonly used if you want another user to be able to send messages from this mailbox.

-10. While in the **mailbox delegation** window and select **Edit** to the right of **Read and manage**
+10. While in the **Manage mailbox delegation** window and select **Edit** to the right of **Read and manage**

 11. In the **Manage Mailbox deligation* window, select **+ Add permissions**.
 In the search bar type in **Holly Dickson**  and select **Holly Dickson** from the list of user accounts, select the **Save** button.
 Then select **Close** then **cance**l twice  <br/>